-(c) “ NZ Photos” and “the Provider” means NZ DOT Photos Limited, a duly incorporated company having its registered office in Auckland, New Zealand;
+(c) “ NZ Photos” and “the Provider” means DAY Investments Limited, a duly incorporated company having its registered office in Auckland, New Zealand;

 (d) “Intellectual Property” or “Intellectual Property Rights” mean patentable material, patents, copyright, trade marks (including names, labels, get-up, logos, patterns or other identifying marks), designs, rights in software and designs, and any other right granted by operation of law which confers protection on any written or artistic work created by intellectual effort (including, without limitation, rights in graphics, text, processes, music, videos, sounds, pictures, compilations, templates, page layout, digital conversion or other materials) and all associated intangible assets created as a by-product (including, without limitation, brands, trade names, services, methods, techniques, configurations, know-how, confidential information, methods, concepts and ideas);

 (e) “Licence Fee” means the amount payable by the Customer (as agreed between the Parties through the Site or otherwise in writing) in consideration for the Customer’s licence of the Photographic Works and associated rights as detailed in this Licence;

 (f) “Licence” means these Standard Licence Terms and Conditions;

 (g) “Parties” means the Customer and the Provider, and “Party” means one of them;